DHTMLX/docs-diagram/docs/guides/loading_data.md

 The above rules are intended for creating clean, non-cyclic graphs, suitable for PERT analysis.
 If data break these rules, Diagram may automatically correct them (for example, by removing unacceptable connections).
 However, it is better to check the data input beforehand.

+### Rendering Gantt tasks with not connected children in the Diagram

-Also note that the Gantt elements with `type: "task"` may have children elements not connected to the parent task visually.
+Note that the Gantt elements with `type: "task"` may have children elements not connected to the parent task visually.
 Such relations won't be reflected in the Diagram.
 For such elements to be rendered in the same project visually, you can:

 - either assign `type:"project"` to the parent element on loading data into Diagram
 - or assign the *parent project* id of such a task to its children elements